 How We Started

-Karl worked for years in his family's garden center, Chestnut Hill Farm in Stafford, which was started in 1972 by Karl’s parents Bill and Jeanne Milikowski.
+Karl worked for years at his family's garden center, Chestnut Hill Farm in Stafford, which was started in 1972 by Karl’s parents Bill and Jeanne Milikowski.
 After the passing of Karl’s parents, Chestnut Hill Farm was closed and the property was sold.
 Karl worked in horticulture over the next few years while he and his wife, Kim, searched for just the right time and place to open another garden shop of their own.
 Kim owned and operated a group of retail wireless stores from 1989 through 2016.

 The couple started keeping miniature donkeys in 2008.
 They initially kept only 2 as pets at their former home while they searched for a property where they could have greenhouses and develop a breeding program for the mini donkeys.
 After looking for years at many properties that were not suitable Karl and Kim drove by a beautiful hay field on perfect country road in Stafford.
 The only glitch was that it wasn't for sale.
-Karl, unbeknown to Kim, went to the town hall, found out who owned it and called him.
+Karl, unbeknown to Kim, went to the town hall, found out who owned the field and called him.
 John Greene agreed to meet with them and loved what they wanted to do.
 He said that if he were younger he would have done exactly the same thing with the land.
 After 200 years in his family, John agreed to sell the farm land to them which was unbelievable.